 Serve in mini cupcake liners and, if desired, decorate with spirals of lime zest.
 I like to use a citrus zester (not a grater) and pull long strips.
 If you’d like them to stick to the cookies, reheat some icing and use a dab as glue, or use a tiny drop of corn or golden syrup.
 Store cookies in sealed containers for up to 5 days.

 With their soft, speckled dough and cool gin glaze, these cookies pack an abundance of delight.
 Citrus lovers, gin lovers, and all kinds of cookie lovers will enjoy these vanilla-flecked treats.
 Their rich yet delicate flavors and crumbly, buttery texture offer a sweet harmony that’s welcome on the tongue and in the belly.
 Fragrant with citrus and spirits, they are flavorful and fresh: a perfect pick-me-up for a special occasion, an edible gift, or anytime.
 Cheers!

 Maybe next time… Instead of strips of lime zest, green or silver sugar sprinkles are a fun and easy decoration — just be sure to scatter them the moment you add the icing since it hardens quickly; they may not stick otherwise.
 Similarly, a zig zag of tinted icing or melted white chocolate would also be lovely across each cookie.
 If you don’t need a whole pan’s worth of cookies, shape dough into balls and bake what you need, halving the recipe or freezing extra dough balls.
-Use a scant tablespoon of dough a piece and bake on parchment lined cookie sheets, checking at 8 minute mark and baking in further 2 minute increments as needed.
+Use a scant tablespoon of dough a piece (this will make 4 dozen), and bake at 350 on parchment lined cookie sheets, baking for 12 – 15 minutes.
 Dunk cooled cookies in icing or spoon it over each one.